- Home

 Why choosing the right account matters

 It’s especially important when inflation is high, as rising prices eat into the purchasing power of your cash.
-Thankfully inflation has eased considerably in recent months and is currently sitting at 2.2% in the year to July, so something that cost £10 last year will now cost £10.22.
+Thankfully inflation has eased considerably in recent months, although it jumped to 2.3% in the year to October, so something that cost £10 last year will now cost £10.23.

 Inflation is currently much lower than the Bank of England’s base rate, so it’s possible to find numerous savings accounts that pay interest that matches or beats inflation.